Requiem for a Wren: Plot summary

 Janet had a "lovely war" in Southern England, until tragic events around D-Day.
 In quick succession she lost Bill, then her father, and then her beloved dog.
 Her mother also died, shortly after the war.
-In addition, she believes herself responsible for the deaths of seven men, possibly allies, who were escaping in a German aeroplane which she may have shot down.
+In addition, she believes herself responsible for the deaths of seven men, possibly allies, who were escaping in a German aeroplane which she had shot down.

 Reading through Janet's diaries, Alan learns that she came to Australia to find Bill's family, and that she still feels she must atone for the deaths of the seven men.
 He realizes that, after Bill's death, he and Janet, though never meeting, came to love each other, and ought to be the master and mistress of the family property; but now, the ghosts of Bill and Janet make it impossible for him to stay.
 But then he learns, as if from the ghosts, that he should "do the job for them"; and there is a woman in England, Viola, the other former Wren, who he should marry.